panacotar/secure-dog/README.md

 `python3 -m venv dogenv`

 Activate the virtual env:

 `source dogenv/bin/activate`

 Then install the libraries from the requrements.txt file:

 `pip install -r requirements.txt`

-After, you can start the server with
+After, you can start the server with:

 `flask run`

-You can deactivate a virtual environment by typing “deactivate” in your shell.
+You can deactivate a virtual environment by typing `deactivate` in your shell.
 ## Routes

 #### 1. Homepage